JustAddRobots/colorkeys/README.md

 ### Medium

-K-means seems proficient on my favourite style of comics (inked, flat colour), even with a relatively small number of requested clusters (though adjuments will be needed to handle the "analagous split-complementary" colour schemes prevalent many works).
+K-means seems proficient on my favourite style of comics (inked, flat color), even with a relatively small number of requested clusters (though adjustments will be needed to handle the "analagous split-complementary" color schemes prevalent many works).
 This may mean a generalised algorithm for different mediums may be challenging.

 <P align="center">